devtobi/cv/README.md

 You can use this repository as starting point and inspiration to write your own CV with JSONResume.

-**Notice**: However please provide your own `json` files and do not reuse my files without modification as those contains personal information.
+**Notice**: However please provide your own `json` files and do not reuse my files without modification as those contains personal information as described in the `LICENSE`.

 ### Built With